OakyMacintosh/MigHF/README.md

 It can be builded by simply compiling the `toolchain/mighf-unknown-gnuabi-as.c` file with gcc.

+take a look at the [wiki](https://github.com/OakyMacintosh/MigHF/wiki/Assembly-Language-Documentation-(Home)) for reference

 ## Contributing
 I, OakyMacintosh acept any type of help in this project!
 Any questions, or help, or even bugs, can be reported and asked without going out of github.